Duke vs. Arizona: Odds, spread, over/under - November 10

 Duke vs. Arizona: Odds, spread, over/under and other Vegas lines - November 10

-You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Duke vs. Arizona matchup in this article.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Duke vs. Arizona matchup.

 Duke vs. Arizona Game Info